top of page

 What can I do during my session?

 In today's fast-paced, technology-driven world, pausing and checking in with yourself is essential.
-Finding time for oneself can be challenging between the kids, work, the house, etc. Electronic devices will overheat in a sauna, so take advantage of this quiet time to kick back and truly relax.
+Finding time for oneself can be challenging between the kids, work, the house, etc. Electronic devices will overheat in a sauna and will not work, so take advantage of this quiet time to kick back and truly relax.
 Maybe focus on some breathwork or meditate.
-Bring in a book or a magazine and water inside to stay hydrated.
+Bring in a book or a magazine.
 Some sauna companies have speakers built into their saunas, allowing you to play your favorite music during a session.

 Closing Out: